Enes Kanter's father detained in Turkey

 "My brother told me that my dad goes to the supermarket and they spit on his face," he said last month.

-Kanter, who stands 6 feet and 11 inches tall, said he has received death threats.
+Enes Kanter, who stands 6 feet and 11 inches tall, said he has received death threats.
 He also said he's going to try to become a US citizen and that he has a green card.

 "Right now I'm country-less," he said.
 "I'm open for adoption."